secureshellprotocol/baochip-sdk/README.md

 and C for compatibility.

 **CAUTION:** This is a proof of concept.
-I make no promises about maintaining this code once I've got it working.
-The point is to document how to do it.
+I make no promises about maintaining this code nor implementing missing features.
+The point of this is to document how to do bare metal stuff with the bao1x.
+Feel free to chop this up for parts and use it in your own projects.

 ## Roadmap